-A taxpayer may deduct the VAT previously invoiced to the debtor only if the debt has been formally recognised by the Court as a bad debt within an insolvency, bankruptcy or liquidation process.
-If the taxpayer subsequently recovers part of the outstanding debts, he must account for output tax.
+A taxpayer may deduct VAT previously invoiced to a debtor only if the debt has been formally recognised by the Court as a bad debt within an insolvency, bankruptcy or liquidation process.
+If the taxpayer subsequently recovers part of the outstanding debt, he must account for output tax.

-Land in Mozambique is State-owned and, therefore, it is not possible to sell, transfer and give as mortgage or pledge the State-owned land.
+Land in Mozambique is State-owned.
+Therefore, it is not possible to sell, transfer or give as mortgage or pledge any land.
 Entities are only granted the right of use of land for a determined period of time.

 Operations subject to Property Transfer Tax (SISA) are exempt from VAT.
-As the onerous transfer of buildings is subject to SISA, such operations are VAT exempt.

-On the other hand, the lease of immovable property is singleexempted when intended for residential purposes or for commercial, industrial or services use, provided that the immovable property is located in a rural area.
+As the transfer of buildings is subject to SISA, such operations are VAT exempt.
+On the other hand, the lease of immovable property is 'singleexempted' when intended for residential purposes or for commercial, industrial or services use, provided that the immovable property is located in a rural area.
 Otherwise, the lease of immovable property is subject to VAT.